ray-project/ray/doc/source/train/distributed-pytorch/converting-existing-training-loop.rst

         **Step 3: Prepare your Lightning Trainer**

-        Finally, pass your Lightning trainer into
+        Finally, pass your Lightning Trainer into
         :meth:`~ray.train.lightning.prepare_trainer` to validate
         your configurations.